-- (i) Provide anticipated wastewater generation for the proposed project. - (ii) Describe proposed wastewater treatment connections. - (iii) Provide description of proposed sanitary sewage treatment facilities and NYSDEC, NYCDEP and WCDOH jurisdiction. - (iv) Discuss impacts related to construction of proposed infrastructure. - (v) For each of above analyses, also include consideration of cumulative impacts of other developments planned or proposed in the immediate area of the subject site.
+- (i) Provide anticipated wastewater generation for the proposed project. - (ii) Evaluate capacity of the sewer district. - (iii) Describe proposed wastewater treatment connections. - (iv) Provide description of proposed sanitary sewage treatment facilities and NYSDEC, NYCDEP and WCDOH jurisdiction. - (v) Discuss impacts related to construction of proposed infrastructure. - (vi) For each of above analyses, also include consideration of cumulative impacts of other developments planned or proposed in the immediate area of the subject site.